Understanding Psychotherapy: A Social History of the Mind

 - Location: Imperial College, South Kensington Campus

-This course is organised in partnership with the UK Council for Psychotherapy.
+This course, organised in partnership with the UK Council for Psychotherapy, is now full

 Since the earliest recording of human culture, there has been evidence of human mental and emotional distress and ways to explain and alleviate it.
 On this nine week course we will explore aspects of the history of psychotherapy in the company of some of the leading figures working in psychotherapy today.